straz/artificialtrust/_definitions/trust.md

 A source whose information does not need to be double-checked for correctness.
 In machine learning, all training data is assumed to come from a trusted source.

-### Trusted agent
-An agent whose behavior is predictable.